Water Damage Restoration In Pleasantville, NY

 About Green Restoration In Pleasantville, NY

 Green Restoration delivers IICRC-aligned water damage cleanup across Pleasantville. the Green Restoration team is the local owner with 35 years of restoration industry experience.
 Pleasantville\'s post-war housing stock is concentrated in the 1945 to 1965 era with a high proportion of homes carrying original or once-replaced galvanized supply plumbing and cast-iron waste lines.
-The Saw Mill River flows through the village center in FEMA Zone AE.
+The Saw Mill River flows through the village center in a corridor covered by the FEMA flood map for Pleasantville.
 Galvanized supply lines in the post-war Romer Avenue and Wheeler Avenue neighborhoods fail most frequently during polar vortex freeze events when interior temperatures in uninsulated crawl spaces drop below 28 degrees Fahrenheit.
 According to Green Restoration documentation records, cavity drying in Pleasantville construction requires daily Tramex CME 5 readings until IICRC S500-2021 dry standard is confirmed.
 We are not licensed public adjusters and do not negotiate claims on your behalf.

 5.0 out of 5, Rated by your neighbors on Google